vippsas/vipps-developers/faqs/common-errors-faq.md

 You can use
 [Postman](../developer-resources/quick-start-guides.md)
-to manually do API calls, Use the "inspect" functionality to see the complete requests and responses, and to check that the API keys.
+to manually do API calls, Use the "inspect" functionality to see the complete requests and responses, and to check that the API keys are correct.

 You also need to make sure you have access to the right API.
 See: